TerryV8/click-count/docs/terraform_setup.md

 # Terraform

-Terraform is an Infra provisioning tool which is cloud-agnostic.
-It is created by Hashicorp.
+Terraform is an infrastructure automation tool created by Hashicorp.
+It is a tool used for building, changing, versioning and destroying infrastructure and its resources such as compute instances, storage, networking, load balancers DNS etc.

-Terraform defines your infrastructure as code.
+It defines your infrastructure as code and it is cloud-agnostic.
-Its simple powerful syntax to describe infrastructure components allows you to build complex, version controlled, collaborative, heterogeneous and disposable systems with a very high productivity.

 In some terms, “terraforming” begins with you describing the desired state of your infrastructure in a configuration file.
 You then generate an execution ‘plan’ which describes various resources that will be created, modified and destroyed to reach the desired state.